 Visiting Yellowstone in May: What You Need to Know

 May is a great month to visit Yellowstone National Park—summer crowds haven’t arrived yet and you’ll see spring blooming and newly born wildlife.
+Here’s how to make the most of your trip to Yellowstone in May.

 Weather

 Expect unexpected weather in Yellowstone in May.
-This transitional month can have big temperature swings—highs can reach into the 60s (Farenheit) or only top out in the 30s.
+This transitional month can have big temperature swings—highs can reach into the 60s (Fahrenheit) or only top out in the 30s.
 Yellowstone’s average high temperature in May is 58ºF and the average low is 28ºF.

 Prepare for sunshine, rain and snow—possible all in the same day!